Jerry-Shaw/Nervsys/README.md

 api.php?cmd=DirA/ctr/TestA-DirA/TestB&param_a=xxx&param_b[]=yyy&param_b[]=zzz&param_c=xxx&param_d[]=yyy&param_d[]=zzz

 Result:
 All functions IN $tz will be looked over.
 Those ones which qualified both $tz & param checking will be called.
 All result data package will be put right under corresponding function name keys with class names as prefix.

+Notice:
+This calling method is controlled by "auto_call_mode" setting in "system.ini" for some secure issues.

 ## Command Line